rpsjr/maintainer-tools/Migration-to-version-9.0.md

 # Todo

-* Update README.rst from http://github.com/oca/maintainer-tools
+* Update README.rst from https://raw.githubusercontent.com/OCA/maintainer-tools/master/template/module/README.rst
 * Add tests to increase code coverage
 * Update code to remove use of deprecated methods
-* Update code to take advantage of new features
+* Update code to take advantage of the new features
+* Preferibly migrate code to new ORM API.
 * Bump module version to "9.0.1.0.0"
 * Replace `select = True` by `index = True`
+* Replace string selectors in XML by name (if possible) or other attribute selector or even another equivalent path/reference.
+For example, change `<group string="x" position="after">` by `<group name="x" position="after">`

 # Howto